It is not down on any map; true places never are.Herman Melville, Moby-Dick or, the Whale

 This wood is difficult to obtain in the United States nowadays because of import restrictions prompted by environmental destruction through over-harvesting, but at the time, it was readily available as S2S clear lumber in the People’s Socialist Republic of Northern California.

 HM’s coloration varies from tree to tree.
 The coloration of the HM I purchased was not the most desireable dark red, but the less-expensive, less-dense orangish variety.
 However, I splurged and used feather-crotch boards for the lid’s floating panels and ribbon-figured HM for the tray sides.

 I used no “secondary woods” except for the 5mm plywood non-structural loose dividers in the sawtill.
 No need to be a cheapskate.

 One purpose of my research was to gain an understanding of the typical failure modes of chests.
-You don’t see busted, bug-infested, rotted-out examples exhibited in museums, listed in inventory catalogues, or written about in books, but there are lots of old broken-down chests in antique stores, and restorers are always working on them; I therefore strongly encourage you to venture away from the internet into the dark and foreboding world of reality to examine them with your own eyes and hands to determine their reactions to the challenges they faced during their lifetimes.
+You don’t see busted, water-damaged, bug-infested, rotted-out examples exhibited in museums, listed in inventory catalogues, or written about in books, but there are lots of old broken-down chests in antique stores, and restorers are always working on them; I therefore strongly encourage you to venture away from the internet into the dark and foreboding world of reality to examine them with your own eyes and hands to determine their reactions to the challenges they faced during their lifetimes.

 One very common failure mode is ruptured corner joints resulting from what appeared to be drops and impacts.
 Another common failure mode is cracks, gaps and warped lids resulting from differential expansion/contraction inherent in wood.